FlyingRagnar/asherons-call-metas/utilities/LightInfusedHealKits/README.md

-Pull Exquisite Casino Keys V1
+Light Infused Heal Kits V1
-Goes to casino and pulls any Exquisite Casino Keys in inventory using current loot profile
+Goes and buys 5 Light Infused Heal Kits at Asheron's Castle

 Steps to run:
-- Copy file (.met) into Virindi Tank directory, usually C:\Games\VirindiPlugins\VirindiTank
+- Copy .met file into Virindi Tank directory, usually C:\Games\VirindiPlugins\VirindiTank
-- Load the meta in VTank via GUI drop down or type the following in chat: /vt meta load PullExquisiteCasinoKeysV1
+- Load the meta in VTank via GUI drop down or type the following in chat: /vt meta load LightInfusedHealKitsV1

 Requirements:
 - Virindi Tank
 - Utility Belt (0.2.7)
 - Characters must be in Town Network at start or have tie (primary or secondary) to any Town Network portal

 Video:

 Info: